-Pride Month is about more than parades, parties and rainbow flags.
-As part of our celebration, we talked with GSBA, the Seattle-based LGBTQIA+ chamber of commerce, about being intentional with your dollars to support the LGBTQIA+ community year-round.
+(Originally published June 18, 2021) Pride Month is about more than parades, parties and rainbow flags.
+We talked with GSBA, the Seattle-based LGBTQ+ chamber of commerce about being intentional with your dollars to support the LGBTQ+ community.

-Pride Month is a time to get together to loudly and visibly celebrate LGBTQIA+ people, culture and communities.
+Pride Month is a time to get together to loudly and visibly celebrate LGBTQ+ people, culture and communities.
 That's the fun part.
 But what if you want to make a year-round commitment?

-We turned to our partners at the GSBA, Washington state's LGBTQIA+ chamber of commerce, to talk about the importance of voting with your wallet to support the LGBTQIA+ community — and show other businesses that it pays to embrace diversity, equity and inclusion.
+We turned to our partners at the GSBA, Washington state's LGBTQ+ chamber of commerce, to talk about the importance of voting with your wallet to support the LGBTQ+ community — and show other businesses that it pays to embrace diversity, equity and inclusion.

 Amy Burdick, GSBA's director of Partnership Development said momentum for Pride celebrations has definitely picked up over the years, but it's a constant challenge to get the excitement to continue beyond June.